Post-Eye Surgery Tips: Sports, Travel, and Precautions to Take

 • Displacement of the corneal flap (in LASIK cases)

-Each procedure requires an appropriate rest period to ensure good visual stability.
+Each procedure requires an appropriate rest period to ensure stable vision.

-Light weight training1 to 2 weeks (avoid strenuous activity)
+Light Weightlifting1 to 2 weeks (avoid strenuous effort)

-Contact sports1 to 2 months depending on surgical technique
+Contact Sports1 to 2 months depending on the surgical technique

-• Eye protection equipment: wear sports glasses or sunglasses to protect against impacts, dust, or UV rays.
+• Eye Protection Equipment: Wear sports glasses or sunglasses to avoid impacts, dust, or UV rays.

-• Prior medical consultation: before resuming sports activities, always seek the advice of your ophthalmologist.
+• Prior Medical Consultation: Before resuming sports, always seek advice from your ophthalmologist.

 Woman at the airport holding a suitcase and her glasses after eye surgery.